48 Hour Film Project

 The 48 Hour Film Project is an annual film competition in which teams of filmmakers are assigned a genre, a character, a prop, and a line of dialogue, and have 48 hours to create a short film containing those elements.
 The competition has been active since 2001.

 In the weeks after the 48 hours of filmmaking are complete, screenings are held in each city and a winner is chosen to represent that city at Filmapalooza—a festival that features "best of" screenings of the winners from each city.
 Filmapalooza is hosted by a different city each year.
-The most recent Filmapalooza, in 2020, was held in Rotterdam, Netherlands.
+The most recent Filmapalooza, in 2024, was held in Lisbon, Portugal.

 Background

 The competition began in Washington, D.C., in 2001.
 It was created by Mark Ruppert and is produced by Ruppert and Liz Langston.
 In 2009, nearly 40,000 filmmakers made around 3,000 films in 76 cities across the globe.

 After the 48 hours of filmmaking are complete, each city screens all the competing films, and a jury subsequently vote on the 1st, 2nd, and 3rd best films.
 Most cities also give out awards to their films in several categories, including directing, writing, and acting; an Audience Choice award is sometimes voted on as well, by the audience of the screenings in each city.

 The film that wins 1st place goes on to represent their city at Filmapalooza—a festival that features "best of" screenings of the winners from each city.
 Filmapalooza is hosted by a different city each year.
-The most recent Filmapalooza, in 2020, was held in Rotterdam, Netherlands.
+The most recent Filmapalooza, in 2023, was held in Los Angeles, United States of America.